tvp-freeports/analysis_finance_reports/docs/source/usage/command.rst

 Command reference
 =================

-The command can be used launching
+This command can be used for launching

 .. code-block:: console